zainshafiq/NHL_Hockey_Mock-Up_Observer_Pattern/README.md

 Given the existing Java source code given, modify it to allow users to be notiﬁed when a score updates.
 This notiﬁcation will be given to any user that subscribes to certain teams.

--Trevor Douglas
+- Trevor Douglas

   Software Systems Lab Instructor

   University of Regina